globalsmile/movie-ticket-booking-app-api/README.md

 ## **API Documentation**

-You can view the full API documentation here: [Advanced-E-Learning API Documentation](https://documenter.getpostman.com/view/33057863/2sAYdbPD1w)
+You can view the full API documentation here: [Movie-Ticket-Booking-App API Documentation](https://documenter.getpostman.com/view/33057863/2sAYdoEmsD)

 ## **Deployment**
-This API is deployed on Render at  https://advanced-e-learning-api.onrender.com.
+This API is deployed on Render at  https://movie-ticket-booking-app-api.onrender.com.
 Deployment steps include:

 - Push Code to GitHub:
   - Ensure all changes are committed and pushed to the new GitHub repository.